gitforwork2/gitforwork.github.io/_posts/2016-11-18-how-to-request-FOIA-from-USCIS.md

 ### Step 1: Prepare for the application
 Besides the basic information, What would you typically need for filling the form?
-  While most of the information is optional, it's better to give useful information to USCIS to identify the records quickly
+  While all of the following information listed is optional, it's better to give useful information to USCIS to identify the records quickly.

 * Recent I-94
 [lookup on DHS site](https://i94.cbp.dhs.gov/I94/#/recent-search)
-* Alien Registration Number (A-Number) (this is optional)
+* Alien Registration Number (A-Number) (optional)
-* Application, Petition, or Request Receipt Number (this is optional) This could be any of you receipt number of your petitions like H1b I-129, I-140, I-130. etc
+* Application, Petition, or Request Receipt Number (optional) This could be any of you receipt number of your petitions like H1b I-129, I-140, I-130. etc
 * Id proof: For example, Copy of your license or state id